 9. Switch Up Your Protein Picks

 Remember, eating proteins from a variety of animal and plant sources will offer your body an array of nutrients!
 If you find yourself typically relying on animal proteins like red meats and poultry products, consider venturing out and adding seafood and plant-based proteins like tofu, beans, and lentils into your cart.
-The USDA recommends eating seafood at least twice a week to reap the cardiovascular benefits of EPA and DHA, two omega-3 fatty acids found in the ocean protein fare.
+The USDA recommends eating seafood at least twice a week to reap the cardiovascular benefits of EPA and DHA, two omega-3 fatty acids found in fatty fish like salmon or other convenient seafood sources like tuna and sardines.

 10. Include Proteins in Every Meal